‘Heartbroken’ Rose McGowan Reacts To Shocking Sexual Assault Allegations Against Asia Argento

 As the Inquisitr previously reported, new legal documents allege that Argento paid former child actor Jimmy Bennett $380,000 to keep quiet after he accused her of sexually assaulting him when he was a minor.
 Bennett claims that in 2013, Argento, then 37, invited him to her California hotel room shortly after his 17th birthday.
 The Italian actress reportedly gave the child star alcohol and proceeded to sexually assault him.

 The alleged incident took place 16 years after Argento claims to have been raped by movie mogul Harvey Weinstein.
-Argento, who first worked with Bennett on the movie The Heart Is Deceitful Above All Things when he was just seven years old, reportedly paid the young actor the hush money a few months after she raised her revelations about the disgraced movie mogul.
+Argento, who first worked with Bennett on the movie The Heart Is Deceitful Above All Things when he was just 7-years old, reportedly paid the young actor the hush money a few months after she raised her revelations about the disgraced movie mogul.
 According to the legal documents, Bennett’s lawyers claim that Argento’s presentation of herself as a victim of sexual assault and her high-profile role in the #MeToo movement triggered memories of his own assault.

 Weinstein accuser Asia Argento ‘paid child star Jimmy Bennett, who said she sexual assaulted him’ https://t.co/4sqld6uTV6